vinciuscastro/PP2_pg/README.md

 - Tecla 9: troca para câmera estática;
 - Clique esquerdo do mouse: rotaciona a perspectiva;
 - Scroll do Mouse: Zoom In e Zoom Out;
-- Tecla X: rotaciona no primeiro eixo;
+- Tecla X: acelera a rotação no primeiro eixo;
-- Tecla y: rotaciona no segundo eixo;
+- Tecla y: acelera a rotação no segundo eixo;
-- Tecla z: rotaciona no terceiro eixo;
+- Tecla z: acelera a rotação no terceiro eixo;